Rohith-JN/Tasks-Android/README.md

-# Reminders_App
+# Tasks_App
-A simple Todo/Reminders_App made using Flutter, Getx for state management and get_storage
+A simple Todo/Tasks_App made using Flutter, Getx for state management and get_storage